paulllee/debloat-windows/README.md

 It will also handle the Registries for Xbox Game Bar and OneDrive.

-*Edge* is not included because of Windows 11's strict file extensions that only work with Edge.
+`Microsoft Edge` is not included because of Windows 11's strict file extensions that only work with Edge.

 # Prerequisites